mapsforge/mapsforge/docs/MapCreation.md

 ```

-We now have an OSM XML file with sea represented as polygons with the tag "natural" -> "sea".
+We now have `sea.osm`, an OSM XML file with sea represented as polygons with the tag "natural" -> "sea".

 ## Merge